When it's time to engage or time to divest: our stewardship explained

 Owning a stake in a company means we can address possible risks to company performance while engendering positive impact.
 If there’s reason for concern, our first step is to work with the company in addressing the issue rather than simply divesting.

 As an active and responsible investor, we hold the companies in which we invest to certain standards.
-The first step of our investment process is undertaking a rigorous screening to determine which companies are suitable to invest in.
+The first step in our investment process is undertaking a rigorous screening to determine which companies are suitable to invest in.
 Hereafter, we take the practice of ethical investment one step further with active engagement.
 We believe it is this continued engagement with our portfolio holdings that is instrumental to our success at ensuring better investments for a better world.

 If companies are controversial, why not just divest right away?